gxf1212/notes/Linux/Linux-fundamental.md

 #### Customize functions

+TODO list:

+- [ ] figure centralize and adjust size
+- [ ] gitee automatically deploy?

-if a there’s a new version of a plug-in, how to update?
+> if a there’s a new version of a plug-in, how to update?

 1. add things after: